GAP 200.150, Cost Transfers on Federally Sponsored Projects

 For payroll cost transfers, the Untimely Cost Transfer Justification should be provided in the “untimely justification” field on the Cost Distribution iForm.
 The justification must provide a full explanation of the reason for the delay in processing the correction (cost transfer).
 The justification should also identify steps taken to prevent the error from occurring again, if appropriate.

 B. Journal Voucher (JV) Keyed in SAP by Department

 Duke University has developed a new process to streamline cost transfers: ZF418 should be used for all cost transfers meeting the definitions provided in this GAP.

-Any cost transfer involving a non-salary cost processed on a Journal Voucher using transaction ZF418 must meet the requirements of this section and Section II Timeliness.
+Any cost transfer involving a non-salary cost processed on a Journal Voucher using transaction ZF418 must meet the requirements of this section and Section III Timeliness.
 Failure to provide the required documentation could result in the expense being moved to the department discretionary cost center.
 Reference the SAP Quick Reference – ZF418 Non-Salary Cost Transfer Tool (pdf) for how to process a cost transfer.